MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 ms.custom: devex-track-azurecli
 ---

-# Azure CLI parameter persistence
+# Azure CLI parameter persist

 The Azure CLI [az config param-persist](/cli/azure/param-persist) reference provides the ability to retain local persisted parameter values for Azure CLI commands.
 This removes the need to continually retype common parameters.
 For example, location and resource-group are required parameters in many CLI commands, but they don’t contribute to the _intent_ of the command.
-When you store parameter values with parameter persistence, you reduce redundancy and can significantly shorten CLI command syntax.
+When you store parameter values with parameter persist, you reduce redundancy and can significantly shorten CLI command syntax.

 Configuration values used by the CLI are evaluated in the following precedence, with items higher on the list taking priority.